Matrix concentration inequalities and efficiency of random universal sets of quantum gates: Frobenius-Schur indicators

 where in the last equality we performed a change of variables $U=Vg$ and used the invariance of the Haar measure.
 Similarly

-where in the last equality we performed a change of variables $U=Vg$ and used the invariance of the Haar measure.
+where in the last equality we performed a change of variables $U=gV$ and used the invariance of the Haar measure.
+In case $n < 0$ the argument is analogous but with the change of variables $U = g^{-1}V$ in the first equation and $U = Vg^{-1}$ in the second.
 Thus for any $g\in G$, the matrix $\pi^\lambda(g)$ commutes with the integral in (\ref{un}).
 By Schur lemma this integral must be proportional to identity.
-The proportionality constant, $\delta_\lambda(n)$, can be establish by taking trace of both sides of equation (\ref{un}).
+The proportionality constant, $\delta_\lambda(n)$, can be establish by taking trace of both sides of equation (\ref{un}). \end{proof}